UltimateDesignSlayer/Colours/README.md

-# Colours
+# Colours & Shapes
-Colours site for Sumaya
+Colours and shapes site for Sumaya.

-# History
+# Change log

 ## 03/03/2016
 * Lots of changes.
+* Shapes now available.
 * Now using Bootstrap Boilerplate
 * Jquery now available for use
 * Nice proper responsive layout